Hirad-Hub/Spotify-Reminder/README.md

 git clone https://github.com/your-username/spotify-reminder.git](https://github.com/Hirad-Hub/Spotify-Reminder.git

-Open Chrome and go to
+Open Chrome and go to chrome://extensions/

-arduino
-Copy
-Edit
-chrome://extensions/
 Enable "Developer mode" in the top right.

 Click “Load unpacked” and select the folder where you saved the extension.

 You’ll now see Spotify Reminder in your extensions bar.

 🚀 How to Use

 Click the Spotify Reminder icon in your extensions bar.

 Paste a Spotify URL (track, album, or playlist).